 Overdrafts are basically a form of credit; they're a facility that allows you to overspend, so should be avoided if possible.
 There are two sorts of overdraft: arranged overdrafts, where the bank agrees an amount by which you can go overdrawn, and unarranged overdrafts, which occur when you either exceed your arranged overdraft or go overdrawn without having an arranged overdraft.

-If you are likely to dip into the red on your bank account, you should consider an account that charges a low rate and/or fee for arranged overdrafts or allows you to go overdrawn by a certain amount (called a 'buffer zone') before you get charged.
+If you are likely to dip into the red on your bank account, you should consider an account that charges a low rate for arranged overdrafts or offers you an interest-free tier before you get charged.
 This can prove to be very valuable if your income and outgoings are nearly the same and your account balance goes near or below zero on a regular basis.

-While you should be aiming for only arranged overdrafts, you may also want to look at what rate you'll be charged on an unarranged overdraft should you go overdrawn unexpectedly, as these usually have higher rates or fees than arranged overdrafts.
-Overdraft fees and interest can vary greatly between banks, so it's well worth shopping around.
+While you should be aiming for only arranged overdrafts, you may also want to look at what rate you'll be charged on an unarranged overdraft should you go overdrawn unexpectedly.
+Overdraft interest can vary greatly between banks, so it's well worth shopping around.
 If you don't have an overdraft facility (which will be the case for basic bank accounts), it's doubly important to make sure you have enough money in the account to meet payments, as you may be charged a fee if a payment cannot be made.

 Make sure you choose an account that you can access how you need.
 Some accounts are only accessible via internet and phone, while others allow you to deal with your account through branches and even the Post Office.
 This can be especially handy for paying in cheques or cash.
 While most banks will now offer contactless as standard on their debit cards, this easy payment method may not be available with every account.
 So, if you want to be able to spend small amounts of money without having to put in your PIN number, you may want to ask your bank whether they allow contactless payments before committing.